UK police explore new line of investigation over missing McCann

 It is to be broadcast in Britain on Monday before similar appeals are launched in the Netherlands and Germany, they said.

-"Our work to date has significantly changed the timeline and the accepted version of events," said Redwood, without giving further details.
+"Our work to date has significantly changed the timeline and the accepted version of events," Detective Chief Inspector Andy Redwood said, without giving further details.